stratsys/Platform.Docs/docs/source/login/saml2.rst

 =====

 - **Enabled**.
 If selected, the user can login using saml2.
+- **Standard**.
+If selected, then saml2 is the standard login method and will be used automatically when logging in.
 - **Display name**.
 The text that is displayed to the users on the button for saml2.

 Stratsys SP